• Skip to primary navigation

 Ingredients for Red Velvet Cupcakes

-• 1 teaspoon vanilla extract – use good quality vanilla extract for the best results.
+• Vanilla – use good quality vanilla extract or vanilla bean paste.

 • Red food colouring – I use food colour gel.
 Ensure any food colouring used is stable enough for baking as some food colourings are only for colouring frosting.
-If you are looking for natural food colouring then beet powder is a good alternative.

 Ingredients for the Cream Cheese